linked-db/linked-ql/site/overview.md

 ## The Application-Database Relationship – Formalized

-Relationship traversal, live queries, and schema version safety are the contract (formal spec) of that relationship:
+Relationship traversal, live queries, and schema version safety are the formal spec of that relationship:

 + object-relational syntax – **the application object model formalized at the query boundary** – rather than moved to a post-processing step: application-level data assembly lines, object-relational mapping (ORM)
 + live queries, subscriptions, and sync – **state convergence formalized at the query boundary** – rather than handled via secondary infrastructure: API servers, subscription services, dedicated sync engines
 + version safety – **schema assumptions formalized at the query boundary** – rather than handled via manual coordination, on a best-effort basis, or compensated through runtime failures

-Applications simply *operate by contract* – and stay decoupled from implementation details.
+Applications simply *operate by contract* (formal spec) – and stay decoupled from implementation details.

 LinkedQL makes the contract self-enforcing.